 September 13, 2017

 The following pages contain goals and objectives that will provide a starting point of possible goals and objectives for the student who is blind or visually impaired.
 Remember these are just a starting point.
 It is important to make them "SMART" by individualizing them to each student's unique needs.
 The pages are accessible to members.
 Simply click on Log In|Register in the navigation bar at the top of the page and follow the directions to register and create your password.

 Compensatory skills include concept development, emergent literacy, book sense, pre-braille skills, braille, Nemeth code, access to print materials and the core curriculum, use of tactile graphics, organization and study skills, as well as alternative modes of communication.

-Assistive technology skill includes skills the student may need in order to access and use braille notetakers, braillewriters, mobile devices, audio devices, readers, computer access, screen magnification, screen reading, and optical devices.
+Assistive technology skill include skills the student may need to access and use braille notetakers, braillewriters, mobile devices, audio devices, readers, computer access, screen magnification, screen reading, and optical devices.